rprops/MetaG_analysis_workflow/README.md

 ```
 quast.py -f --meta -t 20 -l "Contigs"  megahit_assembly_sensitive/final.contigs.fa
 ```
 For IDBA-UD this can be run both on the scaffolds and the contigs.
+In general, the contigs are more reliable.

 ### Step 4: Binning
 #### Megahit